arai17/arai-personal-website/content/publication/subgoals/index.md

 ---
-title: "A Field Experiment on Subgoal Framing to Boost Volunteering: The Tradeoff between Goal Granularity and Flexibility *(Journal of Applied Psychology, 2022)*"
+title: "A Field Experiment on Subgoal Framing to Boost Volunteering: The Tradeoff between Goal Granularity and Flexibility"
 authors:
 - admin
 - Marissa Sharif